MooersLab/annotatedBibliography/README.md

 You can color the annotation blue.

 - Load the *color* or *xcolor* package with the `\usepackage{xcolor}` macro in the preamble of the *main.tex* file.
-- Add the macro `\color{blue}` to the line in the `*.bst` file that describes the format of the annote field.
+- Add the macro `\color{blue}` to the line in the `*.bst` file that describes the format of the *annote* field.

-You could print the annotation in bold or italics.
+You could also print the annotation in bold or italics.

 ## Support beyond text

-Your annotated bibliography can be spiced up.
+Your annotated bibliography can be spiced up:
-Lists, display math, computer code blocks, figures, and tables can be embedded in the annote fields.
+You can include lists, display math, computer code blocks, figures, and tables in the *annote* fields.

 ## Related projects of possible interest